Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Spherical Signal Representations

 \subsection{Wavelet Representations}

-Wavelets can efficiently represent signal content localized simultaneously in space and scale, as typical of many real-world signals.
-A number of wavelet frameworks on the sphere have been constructed (see Supplementary Material).
+A number of wavelet frameworks on the sphere have been constructed (see Appendix~\ref{sec:wavelets}).
 We focus on spherical scale-discretized wavelets since they have an underlying continuous representation, exhibit excellent localization and asymptotic correlation properties, are a Parseval frame, support directional wavelets, and exhibit fast algorithms for exact and efficient computation \citep{mcewen:2006:fcswt,wiaux:2007:sdw,leistedt:s2let_axisym,mcewen:2013:waveletsxv,mcewen:s2let_spin,mcewen:s2let_localisation}.
-Furthermore, the wavelet transform is rotationally equivariant in theory (since it is based on spherical convolutions that themselves are rotationally equivariance) and in practice (since its computation leverages underlying sampling theory on the sphere).
+Furthermore, the wavelet transform is rotationally equivariant in theory (since it is based on spherical convolutions) and in practice (since its computation leverages underlying spherical sampling theory).